BitsRobocon/Recruitment-24/CAD/README.md

-`😃 We know that the task looks overwhelming and your compre exams are fast approaching, but try to do as much as you can, not compulasory to finish it all but try to do perfectly whichever part of quadruped you are going to complete  😃  `
+`😃 We know that the task looks overwhelming but try to do as much as you can, not compulasory to finish it all but try to do perfectly whichever part you are going to complete  😃  `